Jurij Tokarski

 Start Now; Iterate and Saturate Later

-A project that survives starts with the core value, adapts to feedback, and improves over time.
+A project that survives starts with the core value, adapts to real feedback, and improves over time.
+Why launching early beats planning forever.

 Why it matters: The future is unpredictable, and the graveyard is full of detailed planned projects.Why it matters: The future is unpredictable, and the graveyard is full of detailed planned projects.